 What are my alternatives to adult diapers ?

-First, it’s important to note that of the 3.3 million Canadians that suffer from UI 2/3 are female (2.2 million) and 1/3 (1.1 million) are male and UI can be classified into three broad categories:
+Firstly, it’s essential to note that among the 3.3 million Canadians suffering from UI, two-thirds are female (2.2 million) and one-third (1.1 million) are male.
+UI falls into three main categories:

-• Stress urinary incontinence (SUI) is defined as leakage associated with exertion, sneezing, or coughing
+Stress urinary incontinence (SUI): leakage associated with exertion, sneezing, or coughing

-• Urgency urinary incontinence (UUI) is leakage immediately preceded by or associated with a sudden desire to void
+Urgency urinary incontinence (UUI): leakage immediately preceded by or associated with a sudden urge to void

-• Mixed urinary incontinence (MUI) is characterized by the combination of UUI and SUI
+Mixed urinary incontinence (MUI): a combination of UUI and SUI

-1) Manage your fluid intake.
-A bladder is like a balloon filled with water, with a rubber band (the urethral sphincter muscle) wrapped around the neck.
-If the balloon is really full and you squeeze it, the water will leak or squirt out.
-It is best to keep your fluid intake in the range of 48 to 64 ounces per day.
-That’s just six to eight 8-ounce glasses.
-Spread your fluid intake throughout the day.
+Manage your fluid intake: A bladder is like a balloon filled with water, with a rubber band (the urethral sphincter muscle) wrapped around its neck.
+Keeping fluid intake between 48 to 64 ounces per day (about six to eight 8-ounce glasses) spread throughout the day can help.

-2) Limit caffeine Caffeine causes your body to make more urine faster.
-Try to minimize or even stop your caffeine intake or limit your intake to 8 ounces per day.
+Limit caffeine intake: Caffeine increases urine production.
+Minimize or eliminate caffeine intake, or limit it to 8 ounces per day.

-Most health professionals will recommend pelvic floor exercises to strengthen the muscles in your pelvis.
-When you perform pelvic floor exercises, also called Kegels, you tighten up, or contract, the pelvic floor muscles as if you need to prevent gas from escaping.
-You should feel the contraction more in the back (near the anus) than in the front.
+Most health professionals recommend pelvic floor exercises to strengthen pelvic muscles.
+During these exercises, known as Kegels, contract the pelvic floor muscles as if preventing gas from escaping, focusing on the back rather than the front.

 Penile clamps.